danielwrobert/vagrant-react-webpack/README.md

   devtool: "eval-source-map"
 };
 ```
 Note: If you are shelled into your Vagrant instance, you can also do this from the aforementioned shared directory.
-You may also want to change the `'./app/main.js'` line above to point to your app's main entry point.
+You also likely want to change the `'./app/main.js'` and the `vagrant-react-webpack` lines above to match with your projects name and configuration.

 ### Running the Webpack Dev Server